Providing Divorce Mediation Services Throughout California

 Another value?
 Mediated settlements for spousal support remain cost-effective, faster, and confidential, unlike the court.

-Our mediation lawyers at Families First Mediation also save the cost of hiring a separate attorney.
+Our Spousal support mediation lawyers at Families First Mediation also save the cost of hiring a separate attorney.

 You can use mediation to avoid alimony.
 How?
 One creative way is to terminate your spousal support by trading it off with the receipt of your asset.
 However, this may need your spouse’s agreement.